CIC Student Guide Online

 The Review menu’s Comments function allows multiple reviewers to add commentary to an essay draft.
 The writer can then print the commented version of his or her draft.
 To review an essay, do the following:

-In the Word Options window that appears (it should by default go to the "popular" menu option--if it doesn't, select "popular"), enter your name and initials under the heading Personalize Your Copy of Microsoft Office.
+- In the Options window that appears (it should by default go to the "general" menu option--if it doesn't, select "general"), enter your name and initials under the heading Personalize Your Copy of Microsoft Office.

 - Begin your review.
 To insert comments, highlight the text on which you are commenting and select New Comment from the Review menu.
 You can also use the ctrl+alt+m keyboard shortcut to comment on selected text.
 To leave the comment bubble, click outside the comment area or press Esc on the keyboard.